Skip to content

 1 / 1

-The company reports the process used to prioritise, assess and engage suppliers on compliance with the company's policy and legal requirements.
+The company reports having a process to prioritise, assess, and engage suppliers regarding compliance with its policy and legal requirements.

 • P